iterative/dvc.org/content/docs/start/index.md

 ## Following This Guide

-To help you understand and use DVC better, consider the following two use-cases:
+To help you understand and use DVC better, consider the below use-cases.
-**data management** and **experiment tracking**.
 You may pick either one to start learning about how DVC helps you "solve" that scenario!

 Choose a trail to jump into its first chapter:

-- **[Data Management]** - Track and version large amounts of data along with your code, and use DVC as a build system for reproducible, data driven pipelines.
+- **[Basic Data Management]** - Track and version your data along with your code, and move data (push/pull) efficiently between your local environment and remote storage locations.

+- **[Data Pipelines]** - Connect data as dependencies and outputs of multi-stage processing pipelines to get a powerful data-centric build system for your projects.

 - **[Experiment Management]** - Easily track your experiments and their progress by only instrumenting your code, and collaborate on ML experiments like software engineers do for code.

-[Data Management]: /doc/start/data-management/data-versioning
+[Basic Data Management]: /doc/start/data-management/data-versioning
+[Data Pipelines]: /doc/start/data-pipelines/building-pipelines
 [Experiment Management]: /doc/start/experiments/experiment-tracking

 <admon type="tip">